-- 2.1 This version of the guidance (H6) must be used for section 143 valuations with an effective date on or after 6 April 2017. - 2.2 This guidance should be read in conjunction with the version of our assumptions guidance in force at the effective date of the valuation. - 2.3 Additional information that may be of use to the actuary carrying out the section 143 valuation is available on the Pension Protection Fund website in the form of a booklet "Additional information for carrying out a section 143 valuation".
+- 2.1 This version of the guidance (H7) must be used for section 143 valuations with an effective date on or after 1 December 2021. - 2.2 This guidance should be read in conjunction with the version of our assumptions guidance in force at the effective date of the valuation. - 2.3 Additional information that may be of use to the actuary carrying out the section 143 valuation is available on the Pension Protection Fund website in the form of an additional information document "Additional information for carrying out a section 143 valuation". - 2.4 It is important that the actuary reads and considers the Hampshire, Hughes and Bauer note "Information for valuing benefits in respect of the Hampshire, Hughes and Bauer judgments in a section 143 valuation" published on our website.
+The judgments supplement the legislation, and therefore it is important that they are considered in practice. - 2.5 Please note that the information in the Hampshire, Hughes and Bauer note (including in respect of the removal of the PPF compensation cap which previously applied) is also relevant to section 143 valuations with an effective date on or before 1 December 2021, and therefore under previous versions of the guidance. - 2.6 Note that, since the Hughes judgment in July 2021, the PPF compensation cap no longer applies for any period, therefore the compensation cap must not be used in the calculation of PPF compensation in the section 143 valuation.